Oromia Coffee Farmers Cooperative Union

 The Oromia Coffee Farmers’ Cooperative Union (OCFCU) is a smallholder farmer-owned cooperative union based in the Oromia region of Ethiopia.
-The region is characterized by its unique native vegetation and tropical climate conducive to coffee bean growth.
+The aforementioned region is characterized by its unique native vegetation and tropical climate conducive to coffee bean growth.
 OCFCU is a democratic, member-owned business operating under the principles of the International Cooperative Alliance and Fair trade, and the Union plays a central role in the Ethiopian coffee marketing chain.
 The members of OCFCU grow, process, and supply organic Arabica coffee for export.